What’s The Best Option for Toad Towing?

-Make sure that the trailer is long enough for your vehicle and the axles are rated at least 3,500 pounds per axle.
+Is the trailer is long enough for your vehicle?
+Are the axles rated for at least 3,500 pounds per axle?

 A trailer will require its own licensing and you can back up the motorhome with the trailer attached.
 A car trailer could cost anywhere from $2,000 to $10,000.

 You might also want to consider whether you will be able to park your trailer at your campsite.
-Be sure and check prior to arriving to confirm where the trailer can be parked.
+Call first to confirm the best trailer parking spot.

 Whatever you choose, make sure you take the time to research your options for the safest RV towing experience.
 To learn more about RV towing, check out our previous guide on RV Towing: Important Things To Consider.